Non local Lotka-Volterra system with cross-diffusion in an heterogeneous medium: The Individual-based Model

 \bi

 The dynamics of the population can be roughly summarized as follows:

-\me The initial population is characterized by the measures $(\nu_0^i)_{1\leq i\leq M} \in ({\cal M}_{K})^M$ at time $t=0$.
-Any individual located at $x \in \mathbb{R}^d$ with type $i$ at time $t$ has two independent exponential clocks: a reproduction clock with parameter $r_{i}(x)$ and a mortality clock with parameter $\sum_{j=1}^M{C^{ij}}* \nu^{j,K}_t(x) $.
-If the ``clonal reproduction'' clock of an individual rings, then it produces at the same location an individual with the same type as itself.
-If the ``mortality'' clock of an individual rings, then this individual disappears.
-The death rate of a $i$th individual depends on the positions of the other individuals through the kernel $C^{ij}$ which describes how species $j$ acts on $i$ in the competition for resources.
+\me \begin{itemize} \item The initial population is characterized by the measures $(\nu_0^{i,K})_{1\leq i\leq M} \in ({\cal M}_{K})^M$ at time $t=0$.
+Any individual of type $i$ located at $x \in \mathbb{R}^d$ at time $t$ has two independent exponential clocks: a ``clonal reproduction'' clock with parameter $r_{i}(x)$ and a ``mortality'' clock with parameter $\sum_{j=1}^M{C^{ij}}* \nu^{j,K}_t(x) $.
+If the reproduction clock of an individual rings, then it produces at the same location an individual of same type as itself.
+If its mortality clock rings, then the individual disappears.
+The death rate of an $i$th type individual depends on the positions of the other individuals through the kernel $C^{ij}$, which describes how species $j$ acts on $i$ in the competition for resources.

-\me During its life, an individual will move as a diffusion process whose coefficients depend on all individual positions.
-The motion of an individual with type $i$ is a diffusion process with diffusion matrix $a^i(.,G^{i1}*\nu^{1,K}, \cdots, G^{iM}*\nu^{M,K}) $ and drift vector $b^i(.,H^{i1}*\nu^{1,K}, \cdots, H^{iM}*\nu^{M,K})$.
-The coefficients take into account the effects due to the nonhomogeneous spatial densities of the different species.
-Indeed, a species can be attracted or repulsed by the other ones and the concentration of species may increase or decrease the fluctuations in the dynamics.
+\item During its life, an individual will move as a diffusion process whose coefficients depend on all individual positions.
+The motion of an individual with type $i$ is a diffusion process with diffusion matrix $a^i(.,G^{i1}*\nu_t^{1,K}, \cdots, G^{iM}*\nu_t^{M,K}) $ and drift vector $b^i(.,H^{i1}*\nu_t^{1,K}, \cdots, H^{iM}*\nu_t^{M,K})$.
+The coefficients thus take into account the non-homogeneous spatial densities of the different species: a species can be attracted or repulsed by the other ones and the concentration of species may increase or decrease the fluctuations in the dynamics.